markikojr/DataScience/sentiment_classifier_api/README.md

 # Machine_Learning-Model-Flask-Deployment

 ## Description:
-Flask API demo project to show how Machine Learning Models are deployed on production
+Flask API project to show how Machine Learning Models are deployed on production

 ## Prerequisites:
 - You must have python3 (Scikit Learn, Pandas) and Flask installed.